View Snohomish County PUD Renewable Resources in a larger map

 - Klickitat County PUD’s Landfill Gas Project, which converts garbage into methane gas that is used to generate electricity.

 Customers wishing to support renewable power can do so directly through our Planet Power program.
-Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems or solar hot water systems.
+Our Solar Express program provides financial incentives for the installation of solar photovoltaic systems.

 Note: a portion of the PUD's environmental attributes has been sold to fund the utility's renewable energy R&D projects.